If you have been arrested and/or charged for any of these:

 You sought legal advice and you are not guilty of the offence.

-I can get you acquitted, or persuade the CPS discontinue with the prosecution.
+I can get you acquitted or persuade the CPS to discontinue the prosecution.
+I have a 100% success rate in achieving these outcomes.

 1. I prepare a detailed examination of your case